thaddeuskkr/nova/README.md

 ## Features

-- A working web interface
+- A working minimalistic web interface
 - An API that is easy to understand and use
 - Password-protected short URLs
 - Customisable short URLs